solliancenet/microsoft-mysql-developer-guide/artifacts/03-00-Docker/README.md

     docker compose run --service-ports db
     ```

+4. Run the following to create the phpmyadmin container:

+    ```powershell
+    docker compose run --service-ports phpmyadmin
+    ```

 ## Migrate the database

 1. Use export steps in [Migrate the database](./Misc/02_MigrateDatabase) article to export the database